 - Bleeding at the site where the needle was inserted

-- Some people may faint during blood testing.
+There is a potential that some people may faint during any type of blood testing.